License Requirements & Exemptions

 Persons residing in another state who own land in Oklahoma but do not live on that land, and are fishing on that land, must purchase a nonresident fishing license.

-All required licenses or written evidence of exemption and identification must be carried while fishing.
+All required licenses or written evidence of exemption and identification must be carried on your person while fishing.

 Fishing Guide License